jdgarwick/SonicPi/README.md

 play choose([50, 55, 62])
 ```

-In this section we'll explore using lists to also represent chords
+In this section we'll explore using lists to also represent *chords
-and scales.
+and scales*.
 First let's recap how we might play a chord.
 Remember that
 if we don't use `sleep`, sounds all happen at the same time:

 ```